dylanjha/firebase-factories/README.md

 * These new objects will get saved to firebase with whatever you return from the `attributes` function in the factory definition.
 * There will be two other properties attached to these saved records:
   - `$id`: the id of the object
-  - `$loaded`: a function that returns a promise that resolves after the record is saved and the afterSave() callback is completed
+  - `$save`: a function that returns a promise that resolves after the record is saved and the afterSave() callback is completed

 ```javascript